gabolaev/secret-dj/game_rules.md

 - **Game Progression:** The game cannot progress to the next round or reveal results without the admin's action.

+- **Musical Honesty:** Players are encouraged to submit tracks that genuinely represent their musical taste, as the goal is to share and discover music together.

 ---

-**These rules ensure a fair, fun, and challenging experience for all players.**
+**These rules ensure a fair, fun, and musically enriching experience for all players.**